phoboxhq/home2/_pages/about.md

 * Phobox doesn't change the existing directory stucture of photos
 * Phobox has no cloud services -> your files are saved on your harddrive
 * Phobox provides a simple webinterface for accessing the photos on a webbrowser
-* Phobox provides a REST API for advanced usage cases
+* Phobox provides a REST API for advanced use cases
 * Phobox provides information of your photo storage

 [![alt phobox image lightbox](/assets/images/phobox_lightbox.png)](/assets/images/phobox_lightbox.png)